 Option 1: Provide Agricultural Conservation Easement(s).
 The Permittee shall procure Agricultural Conservation Easements on a "1 on 1" basis on land of equal size, of equal quality farmland, outside the path of development.
-The conservation easement shall meet DOC regulations and shall be recorded prior to issuance of any grading or building permits; or
+The conservation easement shall meet DOC regulations (as defined in California Civil Code §§815-816) and shall be recorded prior to issuance of any grading or building permits; or